lubuntu-team/manual/source/4/4.4/Update-Notifier.rst

 Usage
 -----
 To apply an upgrade for the press the :guilabel:`Upgrade` button.
-This will bring up a prompt for Update Notifer with lxqt-sudo for you to authentacate applying updates.
+This will bring up a prompt for Update Notifier with lxqt-sudo for you to authenticate applying updates.
 Press the :guilabel:`OK` button after entering your password.
 Once the update is done press the :guilabel:`Close` button.

 If you have a to restart after an update the window will say :guilabel:`Restart Required`.